-It is hard to believe utterly in yourself, to manifest the kind of selfishness art requires.
+Woman or man, it is hard to believe utterly in yourself, to manifest the kind of selfishness art requires.
 You have to develop an ego of steel, and a will equally hard.
 When I was working full time, I got up at 4:00am to write.
 As a single mom, I maintained a separate studio even though I didn’t have the money, and sent my son to play at friend’s houses so I could paint.
 Vacations were a tent in the backyard.
 We scavenged yard sales for toys and clothes.
 I would not give up my studio because that was to give up who I was.
 Which has never been a mom, or a wife, or a girl friend, or whatever I happened to be doing for work at the time.

 If you’re a single woman, a person of color, a woman of color, you must put all your strength into getting what you need to create because the barriers are so much higher, and often have razor wire at the top.
 You must truly become a monster of selfishness to surmount the expectations and restrictions that seek to wall you in.
-You must not care what people say; you must set aside the wounds of knowing you are just as good or better, and still not chosen, you must ignore every setback, and there will be so many of them, to move forward with your work.
+You must not care what people say; you must bury your doubts; you must set aside the wounds of knowing you are just as good or better, and still not chosen; you must ignore every setback, and there will be so many of them, to move forward with your work.
 That’s exhausting.
 It’s not surprising many give up.
-And yet art should not be belong to only the white and the wealthy.
+And yet art should not belong to only the white and the wealthy.
 What an anemic world that is.

 I sometimes feel the dirty secret of the creative world is the fact that to be an artist, you must have time, and to have time, you must have money.
 This is the thing that lies behind so many successful art workers.
 They have been able to find a way to have the money to afford the time.
 Maybe they have supportive parents.
 Maybe they are fortunate to have a partner who believes in them.
 Maybe they’ve learned to play the system and write the perfect grant proposal, the ideal residency request.
 Maybe they are exceptionally lucky to have enough money to make a life in art, even if that means living in Detroit or the middle of nowhere Oklahoma.